Chronic wasting disease in Utah

 - Scale-dependent approaches to modeling spatial epidemiology of chronic wasting disease, Special Report 2007

-Chronic Wasting Disease has been found in three different geographic areas within Utah (see CWD positive map).
+Chronic Wasting Disease has been found in three different geographic areas within Utah (see a map).
 The disease was first discovered in Utah in 2002 in a buck taken during the rifle hunt near Vernal.
 A second positive was discovered in Utah in early 2003, when a mule deer doe that died in an agricultural field near Moab, Utah, also tested positive.
-A third area of Utah was found with CWD in late 2003 when a mule deer doe taken in a depredation situation near Fountain Green tested positive.
-To date, 70 mule deer and two elk have tested positive for CWD in Utah.
-The highest prevalence rate (two percent) in Utah is found on Wildlife Management Unit (WMU) 13, the La Sal Mountains, where 50 of the 70 deer and one positive elk have been found.
-Prevalences are less than one percent in the other two areas of Utah, near Vernal (WMU 9) and Fountain Green (WMU 16).
+Chronic wasting disease was detected in a third in late 2003 when a mule deer doe taken in a depredation situation near Fountain Green tested positive.
+To date, 89 mule deer and two elk have tested positive for CWD in Utah.

 What causes it?

 Hunters should not harvest animals that appear sick, nor should they eat meat from suspect animals.
 The DWR advises hunters to take these simple precautions when handling the carcass of any deer or elk:

 - Do not handle or consume wild game animals that appear sick.
 Instead, contact your local DWR office and notify them of the location of the sick animal.